-A small mountainous island in the Aegean Sea, Hydra is one of the Saronic Islands of Greece.
-The name comes from the word “Hydor” in Greek ‘water’ chosen for the abundant water springs.
-Rich with history and cultural allure, this island is a peaceful place where life slows down.
-Cars are not allowed and everything is carried by donkeys, water taxis or by hand.
+A small mountainous island in the Aegean Sea, Hydra is one of the Saronic Islands in Greece.
+The name comes from the word “Hydor” in Greek ‘water’ for the abundant water springs.
+Rich with history and culture, this island is a peaceful place where life slows down.
+Cars are not allowed and everything is carried by donkeys, boats or by hand.

-Hydra has always been a cultural center and since the 1950s famous artists and visitors like Onassis, Maria Callas, Eric Clapton and Picasso spent time here.
-The island was used as set for cinematographic productions and since the 1980s every summer the renowned Greek collector Dakis Joannou organizes a series of contemporary art exhibitions to attract international visitors.
+Hydra has always been a cultural centre and since the 1950s famous artists spent time here.
+For example Onassis, Maria Callas, Eric Clapton and Picasso visit the island .
+For instance, it was a set for cinematographic productions.
+Moreover, since the 1980s every summer the Greek collector Dakis Joannou organises a series of contemporary art exhibitions to attract international visitors.

-Sandy and rock beaches like Vlichos, Avlaki, Spilia and Hydroneta have crystal clear water where visitors can dive exploring reefs and underwater caves.
-Taking one of the many hiking trails tourists can enjoy the beautiful Mediterranean flora and fauna of the island.
+Sandy and rock beaches like Vlichos, Avlaki, Spilia and Hydroneta have crystal clear water.
+For example, visitors can dive exploring reefs and underwater caves.
+Moreover, taking one of the many hiking trails, they can enjoy the beautiful Mediterranean flora and fauna of the island.

 Photo credit: ©Shutterstock/DiscoverGreece.com